nycruslan/react-i18n-query/README.md

 ## 8. Conclusion

-With `NamespaceQueryHttpBackend` and `processNamespaces`, you can easily manipulate query parameters at the component level and dynamically load translations or other data based on those parameters.
+By using `NamespaceQueryHttpBackend` and `createNsWithQuery`, you can easily integrate dynamic query parameters into your `i18next` namespaces, making your translations flexible and component-level customizable.

-Enjoy using this powerful yet simple library to manage dynamic namespaces in your `i18next` integration!
+Enjoy using these tools to simplify your translation management in React apps!